orestesmas/pycirkuit/README.md

 # Requirements #

 As PyCirkuit is written in python 3 and uses multiplatform GUI libraries, it loads without problems on Windows (macOS not tested).
-However, at present does not work correctly
+However, its execution relies on using some helper applications thar aren't readily available on non-GNU systems.
+For that reason, at present PyCirkuit does not work correctly (or has not been tested) on systems other than GNU/Linux.

 To run this application you need to have the following applications/libraries installed:

-  * Qt libraries
+  * Qt5 libraries
   * Python 3, with virtual environment support
   * PyQt5 python bindings to Qt libraries (*see note below*)
   * (pdf)latex